Neighborhood Notes: the first week of July

 Sealand Trading Inc. at 2469 Mission St. has hung a yellow banner declaring that the store is closing.
 The lease ended and the owners could not afford to pay the new higher rent.
-They currently have a sale and are trying to sell as much merchandise as possible before they have to leave the venue.
-They will remain open for a few months until new tenants take the space.
+They currently have a sale and are trying to sell as much merchandise as possible before they have to leave in the next few months.
+CE

 Omar and Christian Hair Salon is opening a new venue at 22nd and Alabama streets on Sunday.
 The space used to be a laundromat and was sold to owners Omar and Christian “looking like a war zone,” with walls crumbling and debris everywhere.
 Omar and Christian have refurbished and transformed the old laundromat into a stylish salon with wooden floors and candelabra.
 They are confident that they will do well in the new space as they already have a well established group of customers and will be able to provide a new level of customer service.
 Furthermore, said Christian, salons are safer than retail stores because they provide a service that cannot be obtained online.